lainiem-byte/lnlgroups/BRAND_VOICE.md

     *   **Theme:** "Community Pillar & Relational Growth"
     *   **Focus:** Relational Localization & Deep Engagement
     *   **Vibe:** Boutique, Intimate, Community-Centric.
+    *   **Neighborhoods:** Main Street (Downtown), The Palouse, University District.
+    *   **2025 Landmarks:** Hello Everything, Palouse Hills, White Avenue Corridor.
+    *   **Trending Hashtags:** #MoscowIdaho, #PalouseLife, #ShopLocalMoscow, #IdahoBusiness.
+    *   **Authority Copy:** "In Moscow, authority is built on relationships and the rolling hills of the Palouse.
+We focus on the 'Main Street' heart of Idaho, where local pillars like BookPeople of Moscow and the Moscow Food Co-op define the community.
+Our strategy leans into the vibrant Saturday morning culture of the Moscow Farmers Market and the architectural evolution of the 2025 Public Avenue safety projects.
+We make your brand the lifeblood of the town, ensuring you aren't just a business, but a neighbor."

 ### Key Messaging
 - "Hyper-local content strategies designed to dominate your market"